 Herringbone pattern is among the most popular and beautiful patterns for parquet flooring.
-Many people prefer herringbone pattern, because the unique and one-of-a-kind appearance it gives to any space, where installed.
+Many people prefer to herringbone pattern because the unique and one-of-a-kind appearance it gives to any space, where installed.
 However, as most of the parquet patterns, herringbone is pretty complex and hard to install, when done the old-school method.
-Even the most enthusiastic DIY-ers are not very keen on the idea to try and attempt this at home, while professional installation service may cost a lot and this is a serious reason for people being putted off by the idea of having a professional parquet floor installation.
-Worry not, because today our experienced and knowledgeable fitters are going to share with you their best kept secrets and the easiest and simplest method for installing a herringbone patterned parquet floor in a step-by-step guide.
+Even the most enthusiastic DIY-ers are not very keen on the idea to try and attempt this at home, while professional installation service may cost a lot and this is a serious reason for people being put off by the idea of having a professional parquet floor installation.
+Worry not, because today our experienced and knowledgeable fitters are going to share with you their best-kept secrets and the easiest and simplest method for installing a herringbone patterned parquet floor in a step-by-step guide.
 Let’s get started!

 Cutting the boards to length

 First things first, you have to measure and cut the boards to length.
 When it comes to herringbone installation, all of the pieces need to be cut in the same length and the length of the pieces must be a multiple of the width.
 Typically, planks are between 5 inches wide and 30 inches long.

 Set up the template

 Once the planks are cut perfectly to length, you can carry on with setting up the template.
 To achieve this one, you have to screw a piece of scrap flooring to the base as a stopper for the boards.
 This will help you make sure that all boards are the same length, without the need to measure each one, piece by piece.
 Periodically make sure that the stopper piece hasn’t shifted.

 Routing the ends

 So, you just cut the planks and now the ends don’t have a groove and you need to make your own.
 In order to do this, you need a router.
 In order to make sure you set the router to the right depth, make sure to use as a sample a piece of wood from the factory that already has a groove, so the new groove you have just made will match the already existing groove.